umbraco/UmbracoDocs/umbraco-heartcore/getting-started/the-umbraco-backoffice.md

 ## Sections

-The backoffice is divided into specific sections e.g. Content, Media and Settings.
+The backoffice is divided into specific sections for example Content, Media and Settings.
 This will allow you to do work related to a specific section of your project.

 ![Sections of the backoffice](images/sections.png)